balladeer/effective-enigma/burrow/content/04_reconciliation.md

 *But it was here, too*

-I entered the Shipyard, with its wide, white halls, its blue ceramic ceilings, and its electric lights buzzing overhead.
+I entered the Shipyard, with its wide, white halls, its blue ceramic ceilings, and its electric lights buzzing overhead, irritating my face and neck.

 I wound my way to the cafeteria where I worked, this time entering as a customer.
 I found a dirty table in a corner and sat down, alone, my back to the wall.

-Before me, a sea of blue.
+Before me, a sea of blue clothes.
 Light blue.
 Dark blue.
 Soldiers from the War, eating, laughing, boasting, being.